Your gift is 100% tax deductible

 A stem cell transplant is a complex treatment that can cause serious, sometimes even life-threatening side effects.
 It often requires a lengthy hospital stay and can cost a lot.
 It’s important to understand the possible benefits, risks, and costs of this procedure if it’s an option.

-Teens with cancer may have different types of doctors on their treatment team, depending on the type and stage of the cancer and their treatment options.
+Teens with cancer might have different types of doctors on their treatment team, depending on the type and stage of the cancer and their treatment options.
 These doctors can include:

 Many other health professionals might be part of the cancer team as well, including: